MuseosAbiertos/docs.museosabiertos/pages/01.inicio/default.es.md

 Bienvenido al sito de documentación de [Museos Abiertos](https://museosabiertos.org)

-Aquí encontrarás documentación, proyectos, manuales y software, principalmente relacionados con Museos, Archivos y Bibliotecas.
+Aquí también guardamos documentos, proyectos, manuales y software, de factura propia, principalmente relacionados con Museos, Archivos y Bibliotecas.

 ![Destruction of the Tower of Babel: at right men and women flee from the burning tower, at left men and women raise their hands toward two flying angels, from a series of engravings made for the first edition of the 'Liber Genesis'
 ](DP828365.png)